 Come ready to participate.
 Come ready to give freely of yourself for the good of the orchestra, the blessing of each person at camp, and the glory of God.

 How can families participate?

-Families are welcome and encouraged to attend camp, especially if there are several participating musicians in the family; however, due to the increased participation the past two years and limited housing, space is very limited.
-Please contact Maria at firstname.lastname@example.org for more information and details.
+Families are welcome and encouraged to attend camp, especially if there are several participating musicians in the family; however, because of space limitations at our new location this year, only two families will be allowed to sign up to attend all scheduled camp activities.
+All other families are welcome to come to the dress rehearsal on Saturday evening and the concert on Sunday afternoon.
+Please contact Maria at email@example.com for more information and details.

 May I bring visitors?

 Normally we welcome visitors, but because of space limitations this year, we are not allowing visitors other than the nonparticipating adults or preregistered families mentioned above.
 All nonparticipants are expected to follow proper etiquette which includes silencing all digital devices and sitting quietly during rehearsals.